-Boots plans major restructuring plan that is aimed at making their business “more fit for the future”.
+Boots plans a major restructuring plan that is aimed at making their business “more fit for the future”.

-The restructuring plan calls for cutting back on up to 700 back office roles, according to Retail Week.
+The restructuring plan calls for cutting back on up to 700 back-office roles, according to Retail Week.
 Half of that number is going to come from the company’s head office in Nottingham, while the remainder is going to come from their field teams all over the UK.

 The nature of those office roles has not been revealed to the public, although the retailer’s staff has already been informed.
-Boots has about 8,000 employees in their Nottingham office alone, while the total number of their employees nationwide reaches around 60,000 people.
+Boots has about 8,000 employees in their Nottingham office alone, while the total number of its employees nationwide reaches around 60,000 people.
 All of those are spread out among their 2,500 shops.

 Boots’ restructuring plan is a result of Walgreen’s cost restructuring programme, as the retailer completed a merger with the US company in 2014.
 The plan has four parts to it, with its implementation to be made in the coming two to three years.

-Investing in technology would be given primary emphasis, with the improvement of their Omni channel in particular.
+Investing in technology would be given primary emphasis, with the improvement of their Omnichannel in particular.
 Simon Roberts, the company’s president, says, “We want to seamlessly connect what the customer can buy in-store with what the customer can buy online”.